Marvin Jones Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 - Note: Jones' stats vs. Patriots date back to 2016.

-- The 209.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.
+- This week Jones will face the NFL's third-ranked pass defense (209.0 yards allowed per game).

-- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the NFL.
+- With 19 passing TDs allowed this season, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- Jones put together a 74-yard performance against the Jets last week on eight catches while being targeted 13 times.
+- In last week's matchup with the Jets, Jones grabbed eight passes for 74 yards while being targeted 13 times.

-- Jones has 16 catches on 24 targets for 158 yards during his last three games, averaging 52.7 yards per game.

 Jones' Jacksonville Teammates